corneflex/MaBanqueCA/README.md

 ## Architecture
 - Use clean architecture and MVVM
+- Domain layer has no external dependencies and Data layer contains the implementation of the repository of the domain layer.
+Data, Domain and Ui can be encapsulated in their own module.
 - Use Jetpack Compose for UI
-- Use Dagger Hilt for dependency injection
+- Use Dagger Hilt for dependency injection (NetworkModule, BanksModule)
 - Use Retrofit (better use Ktor for cross platform development KMM)
 - Use a cache for Retrofit to not make to many request to the restricted API